coteditor/CotEditor/CONTRIBUTING.md

 - The Find panel in Pages.app
 - Some setting messages in ScriptEditor.app

 Additionally, we strongly recommend utilizing the [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
-This service enables us to search in the texts localized by Apple for macOS apps and frameworks.
+This service enables us to search in the text localized by Apple for macOS apps and frameworks.
 You also need to take care of how Apple treats punctuation characters and symbols.
 For example, regarding quotation marks, they generally prefer the typographer's ones.